amdelamar/blog/content/post/setting-up-a-scala-project-with-sbt.md

 I guess I should just create my own template right?

-- No thanks.
+No thanks.

-First, I'd have to learn the Giter8 (g8) template structure.
-And honestly, I'm not really excited to learn a separate tool just to create some files on my computer.
+First, I'd have to learn the [Giter8](http://www.foundweekends.org/giter8/template.html) (g8) template structure.
+And honestly, I'm not really excited to learn a separate tool just to create a few files on my computer.

 Second, I already have to keep my projects updated, but now I'd also have to keep my g8 templates updated too.
-That's more work on myself.
+That's putting more work on myself.

-Third, The problem that these g8 templates are trying to solve for me is not really a problem at all, just a minor inconvenience.
+Finally, The problem that these g8 templates are trying to solve for me is not really a problem at all, just a minor inconvenience.
 Hence, why I have a few `mkdir` and `echo` commands I use instead.

 Alternatively, I could take my commands above and create a shell script or sbt plugin that does exactly that, right?

-Remember that XKCD comic about a system to [pass salt](https://xkcd.com/974/)?
+Well, do remember that XKCD comic about a system to [pass salt](https://xkcd.com/974/)?

 Go scroll back up to the top, re-read my silly commands I use, and tell me that designing, testing, implementing, and publishing, a shell script or sbt plugin, will save me time in the long run.

+If you use `sbt new` and like it, that's great.
+But its not for me.

 &nbsp;